-Each of our kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
+The kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
 In other words, eliminate toxic substances such as urea and creatinine that the body no longer needs.

-Regulate the balance between sodium and water in the body and control the attentiveness of many other debris such as potassium, calcium mineral, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
+Regulate the balance between sodium and water in the body and control the attention of many other debris such as potassium, calcium supplement, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
 The kidneys also remove the acidic that are formed from the decomposition of the nutrients in this way control the acidity of the body.

 Chronic kidney disease is a condition wherein the kidneys stop working properly because of some sort of damage.
 They stop filtering the blood and other sicknesses can develop.
 Eventually, they may shut down totally leaving only the options of dialysis or transplants.
 Chronic kidney disease is diagnosed only if the kidney disorder has continued for three months or more.

 A large number of people are not aware of the link between kidney disease and sleep problems.
 This isn’t too amazing, given the two seem to be unrelated on the surface.
 Although lack of sleeping is often associated with heart disease, it can be a red flag of early kidney disease.

 This is the same reason why diabetes also damages the eyes, the heart, the nerves of the lower extremities and the arteries.
 Glycation is the reason for most of the complications that occur in Diabetes.
 How Controlled Should be Your Diabetes To Prevent Kidney Disease

 Keeping Kidneys Healthy